top of page

 Selection Process for the Masters Level Category Student Competition

-1. Nominations for written projects in the masters level competition category are gathered by the Competition Coordinator.
+1. Nominations for written projects in the Master's level category are gathered by the Competition Coordinator.

-2. Entries to the competition are then ranked by a Selection Committee based solely on the written submissions, after which the top two entries in the masters competition category are designated as finalists.
+3. Entries to the competition are then ranked by a Selection Committee based solely on the written submissions, after which the top two entries in the honours or fourth-year competition category are designated as finalists.

-6. The finalists (or their representatives) are responsible for their own travel arrangements and costs.
+6. The finalists are responsible for their own travel arrangements and costs.

-8. The Selection Committee decides on a winner from among the two finalists (based solely on the written work), but the results are only communicated during the awards ceremony at the conference.
+7. The Selection Committee decides on a winner from among the two finalists (based solely on the written work), but the results are only communicated during the awards ceremony.

-9. The winner is awarded the prestigious Theodor Stewart Medal for the Masters Thesis during the gala dinner at the annual conference.
+8. The winner is awarded the prestigious Theodor Stewart Medal for the Masters Thesis during one of the Symposium events scheduled for 2025.

 Adjudication criteria

-The rubric of criteria and quality descriptors shall govern the adjudication process of selecting a winner of the masters level category student competition is available here.
+The rubric of criteria and quality descriptors governing the adjudication process for selecting a winner of the Master's level category student competition is available here.

 bottom of page